NIIT-Software-Engineering/Jagrit-Vinit-Jeel-Mansi-Manoj/final-docs/SRS Final.md

 4.1 **Search**
-   Description and Priority
+-  4.01.1	Description and Priority
    Any online user can search there query and he will be shown results based on up votes, Priority – High.
-   Stimulation/Response Design
+-  4.01.2	Stimulation/Response Design
-   User writes query in the search box and press the search button.
+   User writes query in the search box and clicks the search button.

-   Functional Requirement
+-  4.02.3	Functional Requirement
-   When the user enters the site, he should have strong internet connectivity.
+   To access the site,Internet connectivity is must..

 4.2  **Results**